 But the easiest way is to make the decision-makers prioritize the list of new projects.

-Our tip: Turn to the decision-makers when determining weight and urgency of the projects.
+Our tip: Turn to the relevant decision-makers when determining weight and urgency of the projects.

 If there are many decision-makers as well as many projects, you might have to consider a different course.
 You might need to create strategic drivers.
 These have to be prioritized and weighted and assigned to the projects accordingly.
 This will allow the system to calculate the prioritization.